rabstolaf/bwsys/03_scripting.md

 $ echo var2
 ```

-* You can also save the output of a command directly into a variable
+* You can also save the output of a command directly into a variable.
 ```sh
 #!/bin/bash
 var=$(ls)